JhojanGgarcia/LotusEncryptor/README.md

-- **Lotus**, my second creation, is a web site that provides functionality for encryption algorithms that are both currently in use and are obsolete.
+- **Lotus**, my second creation, is a website that provides functions for encryption algorithms currently in use.